-When I boarded the plane to take my yoga teacher training in India nine years ago, I was pressing pause on a life that had stopped feeling right to me.
-I’d been working in my fancy corporate job on Bay Street (Canada’s Wall Street) for nearly a decade.
+When I boarded the plane to take my yoga teacher training in India over ten years ago, I was pressing pause on a life that had stopped feeling right to me.
+I’d been working in a fancy corporate job on Bay Street (Canada’s Wall Street) for nearly a decade.
+I was earning a really good living.
 I had social status.
-I was earning a really good living.
 Essentially, I was living the business-world dream.
-To outsiders, I looked incredibly put together—almost perfect.
-On (corporate) paper, my life was perfect.
+To outsiders, I looked incredibly put together, and on paper, my life seemed perfect.

-In reality, I felt disconnected.
-My day-to-day life — the work I was doing, my romantic relationship, some of my friendships, my pastimes, how I dressed, how I spoke, what I talked about, how I behaved — no longer felt like it belonged to me.
+In reality, I felt horribly disconnected and lost in my life.
+My day-to-day life — the work I was doing, my romantic relationships, some of my friendships, my pastimes, how I dressed, how I spoke, what I talked about, how I behaved — no longer felt like it belonged to me.
 So much felt off.

-In my early 30s, I started waking up to the fact that I needed to change my life, but I didn’t know where to begin, or what my life could look like.
+In my early 30s, I started waking up to the fact that I needed to change my life, but I didn’t know where to begin or what my life could look like.
 I began an intense period of soul-searching.
-Really, I was in search of my authentic self.
 One of the first major steps I took was to temporarily remove myself from the corporate world by taking a 3-month sabbatical.
 With the goal of deepening my yoga and mindfulness practice (and, frankly, spending a truckload of time alone!), I headed to my motherland, India, to complete a 2-month yoga teacher training program.

 Arriving at the yoga ashram in Kerala, India by myself, the contrast to my life back home was stark — I was immediately stripped of everything that had defined my identity.
 We were all given the same uniform to wear every day, and what we shared about ourselves after that was up to us.
 There were no labels or titles.
-Unlike in the world I came from, nobody asked me about where I had gone to school or what I did for a living, they just wanted to know which country I was from.
-With my outward markers of status packed away (no fancy clothes, no bling!), I was just one of hundreds in the room, wearing the same yellow tee-shirt and white pants as everyone else.
+Unlike the corporate world I came from, nobody asked me about where I had gone to school or what I did for a living; they just wanted to know which country I was from.
+With my outward markers of status packed away (no fancy clothes, no bling!), I was just one of hundreds in the room, wearing the same yellow t-shirt and white pants as everyone else.

 When people asked me about myself, I deliberately talked about my values instead of my education or work background.
 When people asked me how I was feeling, I openly shared that I was feeling really vulnerable in this experience, rather than automatically pumping out an, “I’m doing amazing!” paired with a performing smile.
 Most importantly, I emoted freely.
 This showed up as a combination of sobbing like a baby because of joy, sadness, or fear, laughing my head off, ranting to express my rage, and expressing anything else that I felt.